rafaelmuttoni/compound-interest/README.md

 ### A compound interest calculator for your long term investments.

-Ps.: The website is made for the Brazilian public 🇧🇷, currently it's in PT-BR only.
+Ps.: The website is currently in PT-BR only.

 #### Technologies used: